auxfuse/Milestone4/README.md

 Finally the Supplementary color of ![#efeeee](https://placehold.it/15/efeeee/000000?text=+) `#efeeee` is used as the default page body background and also as the font color used when contrast of black text is poor against the monochrome theme of the website, for example: the navigation list items in the navbar and footer.

 ##### 3. Logo
 The logo was provided by Dean Roche, the owner of PHP as a complimentary gesture to help and aid me in the development of this site and the content within.
-Without this asset, I would of spent a lengthy period of time creating a logo to my liking.
+Without this asset, I would of spent a lengthy period of time creating a logo to my liking. the logo itself was not only used as the Branding image in the Navbar but also used as a Horizontal Visual Page Break and is rendered on every template to ensure consistency throughout the application.

 <p align="center">
     <img src="https://github.com/auxfuse/Milestone4/blob/master/Milestone4/static/img/logo.png" alt="PHP Logo">